 This is a harassment, discrimination, and retaliation case.
-The plaintiff is a district attorney with the Orange County District Attorney's Office ("OCDA").
+The plaintiff has been a district attorney with the Orange County District Attorney's Office ("OCDA") for 20 years.
 She's not a politician.
 She's a hardworking employee, dedicated to protecting the citizens of Orange County.